 According to Google, regularly republishing content that hasn't actually been updated is a no-no.

 “As a user, recognizing that old content is just being relabeled as new completely kills any authority that I thought the author / site had.
 Good content is not lazy content.
 SEO hacks don’t make a site great.
 Give your content and users the respect they deserve.”
 John Mueller, Search Advocate, Google

 One great thing about BuzzSumo's Content Analyzer is that you can see the date the post was originally published – even if it is hidden on the actual article or has since been updated.

-From this I can see that the Hubspot 10x skyscraper content I want to beat is showing as a fresh piece of content on Google, published a month before this blog.
+From this I can see that the Hubspot "zenith content" I want to beat is showing as a fresh piece of content on Google, published a month before this blog.

 However, BuzzSumo’s Content Analyzer tells a different story, showing a publication date as far back as 2015.

 There are two ways of looking at this:

 While this is all useful to know, it’s important not to get too hung up on dates.
 Focus instead on updating outdated findings and providing unique and relevant information.